ErwannCnl/genemind/README.md

   }'
 ```

-Create in the root of this project a new file called `.env` with your google API key by typing:
+Create in the root of this cloned project a new file called `.env` with your google API key by typing:

 ```
 echo "GOOGLE_API_KEY=YOUR_API_KEY" > .env